Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 ### Initial Steps

-1. Fork your own copy of qiskit-ibm-runtime repository, then clone it in your local.
+1. Fork your own copy of qiskit-ibm-runtime repository, then clone it locally.
-2. Setup a virtualenv based on the requirements.txt and requirements-dev.txt files.
+2. Setup a virtual environment based on the requirements.txt and requirements-dev.txt files.
-3. Create a new branch and then make your contribution on it.
+3. Create a new branch and then make your contributions on it.

 ### Pushing a new branch

 Before pushing your contribution please ensure that:

-1. The code follows the code style of the project.
+1. The code follows the code style of this project.
 For convenience, you can check [Style guide](#style-guide)
-2. If it makes sense for your change that you have added new tests that cover the changes.
+2. If it makes sense, add tests that cover the new changes.
-3. All tests passes.
+3. All tests pass.
 For convenience, you can verify the [Test Types](#test).
 4. The documentation has been updated accordingly.
 In particular, if a function or class has been modified during your contribution, please update the *docstring* accordingly.
 For convenience, you can check [Building the